-Maciej Markowicz (1981) is a Polish photographer and designer based in Berlin and New York.
+Maciej Markowicz (1981) is a Polish photographer and designer based in Berlin.

 Having a long-term passion for the medium and its materials, Markowicz uses giant mobilized Camera Obscuras (Latin word for ‘dark room’) to explore the limits of photographic expression by exposing images directly onto large-scale sheets of color photographic paper, creating direct-negative images without film or digital technology.